 LEGO and building blocks by age

 Start with small sets under the Mega Blocks or LEGO Duplo brands for younger kids, which include bigger pieces and simple instructions.
 It might be just four or five pieces that click together to create an animal.
 Any type of interlocking bricks will help toddlers build dexterity and strength as they figure out the correct placement.
-A simple set of building blocks kids can use to make their own creations is useful as well, so they can work on
+A simple set of building blocks kids can use to make their own creations is useful as well, so they can work on making their own structures.

 As kids get older, you can move up to more complex sets that include hundreds, sometimes thousands, of pieces.
 Some add electronic components like lights or motors, and might even work with a mobile app to combine building with STEM principles and coding.
 Like with puzzles, some building sets are educational in that kids can learn about things like the world map or the different components that make a car run.